davewilliamson/firestarter/README.md

 startup(fn, fn, fn) - gets passed at least one (init), and upto 3 callback functions:

 1. init - This is the code that used for setting up application (the normal app.use chain), it is passed a callback so when you have set everything up, you can carry on to start the application listening.
 In the init function, you should initialise any datasources you app will use, and setup any load-time variables or configs.

 2. onShutdown - As the name suggests, this gets called if the app has to shutdown, it is called AFTER the server portion of the app has finished processing connections, and is passed a callback so you can confirm you have finish, and get the app terminated.

 3. onReady - When the app is up & listening, this will get called to let you know the app is up.

 shutdown(err) - err is optional, this is the manual way to shutdown the application.

-There is also the initial require:
+There is also the initial require, that allows you to pass config options:

 	var firestarter=require('firestarter')({});